 Best Practices for REST API Development

-• Implement Authentication: Use API keys, OAuth, or JWT for secure access.
+- Implement Authentication: Secure your endpoints with API keys, OAuth, or JWTs.

 FAQs